In under 3 hours, London pups can get to the Isle of Wight and explore everything the beautiful island has to offer.

 Whichever way you prefer to travel, you can be on the island in less than 3 hours from London.

 Once on the ferry, dogs of all sizes are welcome on the outer decks and a designated pet area on one indoor deck.
 All routes to the island take under an hour and are very smooth.
-I'm not a great traveller but I was really relaxed on the ferry.
+Archie is not a great traveller but was really relaxed on the ferry.

-We travelled from Lymington and arrived in Yarmouth, which is small but does have a couple of dog friendly pubs - The Bugle was my favourite.
+We travelled from Lymington and arrived in Yarmouth, which is small but does have a couple of dog friendly pubs - The Bugle is a great pub and the terrace at The George Hotel is a fabulous spot on sunny days.

 You can stay in a safari tent or eco pod or lodge, all of which are dog friendly and are well-equipped and comfortable.